MicrosoftDocs/cpp-docs/docs/windows/compiler-support-for-type-traits-cpp-component-extensions.md

 -   `__is_value_class(` `type` `)`

-     Returns true if passed a value type.
+     Returns **true** if passed a value type.
 For more information on user-defined value types, see [Classes and Structs](../windows/classes-and-structs-cpp-component-extensions.md).

-    ```
+    ```cpp
     value struct V {};

     int main() {